Timeshare Exit Options

 Additionally, ARDA-ROC pro-actively monitors all legislation or regulations that may impact your timeshare ownership and works with federal, state and local government to represent your interests.

-ARDA-ROC is proud to join in support of the coalition of timeshare resort companies that have created safe and low-cost options for timeshare owners looking to exit their timeshare.
-These companies recognize that there are a lot of fraudulent parties looking to take advantage of timeshare owners looking to exit, and often times they are in the best position to provide helpful solutions.
+ARDA-ROC is proud to join in support of the coalition of timeshare resort companies that have created safe and low-cost timeshare exit options for timeshare owners looking to exit their timeshare.
+These companies recognize that there are a lot of fraudulent parties looking to take advantage of timeshare owners looking to exit, and often times they are in the best position to provide helpful timeshare exit solutions.

 If you feel you have been defrauded or are a victim of a scam, contact your State’s Consumer Protection agency, State Attorney General, and/or your local law enforcement office.
 To find out the name and contact information of your state’s Attorney General, you can visit consumerresources.org/file-a-complaint.